tortoise-tts-tools/tortoise-tts-guide/README.md

 ## About

 This is a multi-part work-in-progress series about running + finetuning tortoise TTS.
-If you're serious about finetuning it, please consider using a paid Colab GPU or a hosting provider.
+If you're serious about finetuning it, please consider using a paid Colab GPU or a cloud hosting provider.

 ## The Goal

-Eventually, the goal is to create audiobooks from public domain books and release them for free or for a minimal charge.
-Unfortunately, further fine-tuning must be done to create models with quality that allows this.
+Ultimately, our objective is to produce audiobooks derived from public domain books and distribute them either for free or at a minimal cost.
+However, achieving this goal requires additional refinement in order to develop high-quality models that meet the necessary standards.

+By dedicating time to further fine-tuning, we can ensure that the resulting models possess the desired level of quality and fidelity required for the creation of these audiobooks.
+This meticulous process will enable us to provide accessible and enjoyable content to a wide audience while maintaining the integrity of the original literary works.

 ## Demo